Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Install required gems

 To start the app server for the first time, you need to use Bundler to install Diaspora's gem depencencies.
-Run `bundle install` from Diaspora's root directory.
+Run (from Diaspora's root directory):

+        bundle install

 Bundler will also warn you if there is a new dependency and you need to bundle install again.

 NOTE: If you don't get a **green success line** at the end, double check if you've installed all dependencies.
 If you can't figure it out feel free to ask for help at the mailing list or the IRC Channel.